Framework for Learning and Control in the Classical and Quantum Domains: Background

-Notable examples of QML are varied.
+Notable examples of $\mathscr{Q}$ML are varied.
 One example is a quantum support-vector machine, where a quantum matrix-inversion algorithm solves the system of equations that appear in a least-squares formulation of the support-vector machine~\cite{RML14}.
-Another example of QML is the analogue-quantum kitchen sink, which quantises the classical random kitchen sinks algorithm.
-The classical random kitchen sink algorithm estimates a kernel by using randomised features and can be enhanced by employing adiabatic quantum evolution to yield requisite randomness~\cite{NVS+20}.
+Another example of $\mathscr{Q}$ML is the analogue-quantum kitchen sink, which quantizes the classical random kitchen sinks algorithm.
+The classical random kitchen sink algorithm estimates a kernel by using randomized features and can be enhanced by employing adiabatic quantum evolution to yield requisite randomness~\cite{NVS+20}.
 A third example is quantum-enhanced RL, for which quantum speedups in the agent's decision-making process and learning times have been claimed~\cite{PDM+14,SAH+21}.